Nutrition in Chronic Liver Disease EASL Guideline

 As detailed in EASL Clinical Practice Guidelines, malnutrition and muscle mass loss (sarcopenia), which has often been used as an equivalent of severe malnutrition, lead to a higher rate of complications such as susceptibility to infections, hepatic encephalopathy (HE) and ascites, as well as being independent predictors of lower survival in cirrhosis and in patients undergoing liver transplantation.

-Download the EASL Guideline for Nutrition in Chronic Liver Disease as PDF or as PPT Slide Deck from the right of your screen.
+Download the EASL Guideline for Nutrition in Chronic Liver Disease as PDF or as PPT Slide Deck.